Anupriya1906/HR-Employee-Dashboard-Using-MySQL-PowerBI/README.md

 # HR-Employee-Distribution
-HR Employee Distribution dashboard is created by using the tools SQL and Power BI.
+HR Employee Distribution dashboard is created by using MySQL and Power BI.